 1958 - The Martin R. and Lillian Harkavy Residence, 113 Morningside Drive, Sarasota FL.
 Commissioned 1957.
 In the top photo, the original house is on the left; addition on the right.
 B/W photos by Ezra Stoller/Esto.
 Renovated in 1996.
 Sold.
 Sold in 2005 to Karen and Hugo Kitzis, who did a 3006 renovation and expansion designed by John Quinn.
 Sold in 2012.

 1959 - The John P. and Alice Fulham Residence, 372 Brownsburg Road, Newtown area of New Hope PA.
 The Fullham's requested Rudolph not publicize the house and was not "discovered" until 2008 by photographer Chris Mottalini.
 Sold in 1997 to Linda Richardson.
 Bottom two photos by Chris Mottalini.
-For sale in 2013.
+Sold in 2014.

 1959 - The R. Ambler Liggett Residence, Tampa FL.
 Commissioned 1958.
 Top Photo by Alexandre Georges.
 Bottom photo from Architectural Record.